 Tapping the bottom sub-dial will toggle your phone between normal and vibrate-only notifications modes if you are using the WM Phone Notification Toggle app (available on Google Play).
 Otherwise it will toggle the display between normal and all black.

 The Info mode is a text display of weather and astronomical data.
-The 24-hour time is shown at the top.
+The current time is shown at the top.
 The observation time of the current weather data is shown at the bottom.
 Tap the Mode button at the top (or anywhere nearby) to move on to the Settings modes.
 Tap anywhere else to return to the main display.

 The Settings1 and Settings2 modes allow you to customize the face.
 You can control which information is displayed.
 You can also change the colors of the foreground and background.
 Note that changing the background color also sets a compatible foreground color, so you will want to set the background color first and then modify the foreground color setting.